AdrianOKD/Cloud-Course/README.md

 # Cloud-Course

-A check in web app.
+A simple check-in web application built with Azure cloud services.

 ## Description

 This is a simple check in web application connected to Azure.
-It uses github pages as frontend and talks to an azure database via function app.
-It registeres user with name and email, and the time they checked in according to UTC time.
+It allows users to check in with their name and email.
+* Frontend: Hosted on Github Pages.
+* Backend: Azure functions for serverless API.
+* Database: Azure Cosmos DB, a NoSQL DB for storage.

 ## Getting Started

 ### Dependencies

-* .NET 8.0
+* .NET 8.0 SDK
 * Windows 10/11
+* Azure Tools for VS Code

 🚀### How to run

-**Option 1**
+**Option 1: Try directly**

  1. **Frontend**